Asterium-Blockchain/cardano-explorer/README.md

-# Cardano explorer
+# Cardano community explorer

-An open explorer for the Cardano blockchain
+An open explorer for the Cardano blockchain built by the community

 ### Getting started